Panos90/macron/EXECUTIVE_SUMMARY.md

 ## CONCLUSION

-The ModaMesh simulation definitively demonstrates that Macron's optimal path forward is through a co-branded partnership model.
+The ModaMesh™ simulation definitively demonstrates that Macron's optimal path forward is through a co-branded partnership model.
 This approach aligns with luxury fashion brands' desire for innovation visibility while delivering superior financial returns.

 The key insight is that in the technical component B2B market, **profitability comes from partnership quality, not quantity**.
 By focusing on 15-20 high-value co-branded relationships rather than 40+ commoditized white-label contracts, Macron can build a sustainable, high-margin business that funds continued innovation.